sngrstudio/astro-prod-template/README.md

-# The SNGR Studio's [Astro](https://astro.build) Template for Production
+# The Sastronegoro & Co.
+[Astro](https://astro.build) Template for Production

 The template is created using Astro and a pinch of React.
-Batteries included: SASS, TailwindCSS + DaisyUI, PostCSS with Autoprefixer and Font Magician plugin.
+Batteries included.

 ## Live Example